openfl/www.openfl.org/learn/docs/command-line-tools/basic-commands.md

  * linux
  * ios
  * android
- * blackberry
- * tizen
  * flash
  * html5

 Some targets are not available from every host platform.
-For example, iOS is only available when using a Mac.
+For example, iOS is only available when using macOS.

 If you are not in the same directory as your project, you can add an additional argument with either the path to the project directory or to the project file: